xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/api_structure.rst

     XOA Python API Structure

-.. rubric:: High-Level Utility
+.. rubric:: Utility

-HL-UTIL provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
-HL-UTIL consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
+UTIL provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
+UTIL consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
 Complex operation sequences are wrapped inside high-level functions, e.g. initiating link training, reserving ports, etc.

-HL-UTIL can be used in two different ways:
+UTIL can be used in two different ways:
 * Library Mode: you can import the Python library into your test scripts and use the functions.

 * Interactive Mode: an interactive shell for you to execute functions in a command-line fashion.
 This is very helpful when you need a command-line interface for interactive testing.